 Elgie focuses his practice on government affairs, municipal finance, cannabis regulation and operations and as part of the State Attorneys General Practice as a member of the firm’s Government Solutions and Public Finance Practices.

-As part of his government affairs work, Elgie focuses on assisting, advocating for and advising clients on various issues related to procurement, business certification, including minority and women owned businesses certifications, regulatory compliance and legislative matters.
-He has extensive policy experience in areas of public finance, infrastructure, energy, education, housing, telecommunications and healthcare.
+As part of his government relations work, Elgie focuses on advocating for and advising clients on various issues related to procurement, business certification, including minority and women owned businesses certifications, regulatory compliance and legislative matters.
+He has extensive policy experience in the areas of public finance, infrastructure, engineering, energy, education, housing, telecommunications and healthcare.
 Some of his client representations and successes include:

 Elgie is an active member of many civic organizations with missions to improve the quality of life for the communities they serve.
 As a community leader, he has worked to provide scholarships and books to children in need and to make Illinois communities safer.